Supervision

 Docker Compose

 For Docker Compose users, a mechanism allows to configure logs directly in YAML descriptors.
-See the tock-docker
+See the tock-docker repository for an

 example of Tock implementation in Docker Compose.